madiele/vod2pod-rss/README.md

 - Completely converts the VoDs into a proper podcast RSS that can be listened to directly inside the client.
 - The VoDs are not downloaded on the server, so no need for storage while self-hosting this app.
 - VoDs are transcoded to MP3 192k on the fly by default, tested to be working flawlessly even on a Raspberry Pi 3-4.
+- also work on standard rss podcasts feed if you want to have a lower bitrate version to save mobile data.

 ## Known issues: